Why Index?

 I produce clear, comprehensive, and user-friendly indexes at competitive rates.
 I work with an author or their publisher to create an accessible index conveying essential factual information, concepts, themes, and cross-referenced elements.
+For a free estimate, please fill out the contact form.

 Adam J. Frank and Elizabeth A. Wilson, A Silvan Tomkins Handbook: Foundations for Affect Theory (University of Minnesota Press, 2020)